A Simplified

 weight to the right also prevents the

-the right foot, which results in the hip sticking out away from the
+edge of the right foot, which results in the hip sticking out

-target.
+toward the target.
 Here the UST 4 is at work again.
-By getting

 your subconscious will maintain the correct spinal angle.